-- Depositors who are cash basis persons may deduct the repaid interest at the time it is incurred only if the general permission is satisfied.
+- Depositors who are cash basis persons who have not elected to adopt a spreading method may deduct the repaid interest at the time it is incurred only if the general permission is satisfied.
 To satisfy the general permission there must be a sufficient relationship between the repayment of the interest and the earning of assessable income.
 The Commissioner considers the relationship between the repayment and the interest income earned under the term deposit is insufficient to satisfy s DA 1(1)(a).
-However, the Commissioner considers that a deduction for the repayment may be available under the general permission, if it can be shown that the expenditure was incurred in the course of carrying on a business for the purposes set out in s DA 1(1)(b). - If the amount of the repaid interest is not deductible at the time of repayment, it falls to be dealt with on maturity of the deposit through the base price adjustment. - The amount of repaid interest is included in both the "consideration" and "expenditure" elements of the base price adjustment. - If the base price adjustment gives rise to a positive amount, that amount is income derived.
-However, it is not income to the extent to which it arises from expenditure incurred under the financial arrangement in earlier income years and for which a deduction was denied. - Therefore, a positive base price adjustment amount in the final year of the term deposit will be reduced by the amount of interest repaid in the year of partial withdrawal.
+However, the Commissioner considers that a deduction for the repayment may be available under the general permission if it can be shown that the expenditure was incurred in the course of carrying on a business for the purpose set out in s DA 1(1)(b). - If the amount of the repaid interest is not deductible at the time of repayment, it falls to be dealt with on maturity of the deposit through the base price adjustment. - The amount of repaid interest is included in both the "consideration" and "expenditure" elements of the base price adjustment. - If the base price adjustment gives rise to a positive amount, that amount is income derived.
+However, it is not income to the extent it arises from expenditure incurred under the financial arrangement in earlier income years and for which a deduction was denied. - Therefore, a positive base price adjustment amount in the final year of the term deposit will be reduced by the amount of interest repaid in the year of partial withdrawal.

-The period or income year for which this Ruling applies
+The period or tax year for which this Ruling applies

-This ruling will apply for a three year period beginning on 16 December 2010 and ending on 16 December 2013.
+This Ruling will apply for an indefinite period beginning on 17 December 2013.

-This ruling is signed by me on 16 December 2010.
+This Ruling is signed by me on 30 September 2014.